 It’s a double whammy!
 If you have maximized contract terms and implemented the most aggressive mail order or 90-day incentives, then here are a few other considerations:

-- Ask your PBM about considering a high performance formulary within your plan.
-Evaluate the plan disruption, create appropriate employee education, and help explain why a change like this is necessary to continue to offer a cost effective benefit package to employees.
+Ask your PBM about considering a high-performance formulary within your plan.
+Evaluate the plan disruption, create appropriate employee education, and help explain why a change like this is necessary to continue to offer a cost-effective benefits package to employees.